uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 Candles on birthday cakes use the base 1 numbering system, where each place is worth 1 more than the one to its right.
 For example, the number 3 is 111, and 10 is 1111111111.
-This can cause problems as you get older — if you've ever seen a cake with 100 candles on it, you'll be aware that it's a serious fire hazard.
+This can cause problems as you get older &ndash; if you've ever seen a cake with 100 candles on it, you'll be aware that it's a serious fire hazard.

 {image file-path="img/chapters/binary-cakes.png" alt="The image shows two people with birthday cakes, however a cake with 100 candles on it turns into a big fireball!"}

-Luckily it's possible to use binary notation for birthday candles — each candle is either lit or not lit.
+Luckily it's possible to use binary notation for birthday candles &ndash; each candle is either lit or not lit.
 For example, if you are 18, the binary notation is 10010, and you need 5 candles (with only two of them lit).

 There's a [video on using binary notation for counting up to 1023 on your hands, as well as using it for birthday cakes](https://www.youtube.com/watch?v=GUqle9RE3Y8).